andychiem19/riscv-cpu/README.md

+> [!NOTE]
+> This project is under construction!
+It's my personal undertaking for Summer 2025.

 ### RISC-V architecture CPU
 A Verilog/SystemVerilog-based single-cycle RISC-V CPU core designed for functional simulation and FPGA realization.
 Implements a subset of the RV32I instruction set, executing one instruction per clock cycle.